monojit18/AROAutomate/README.md

           - Minimum 3 Master Nodes and 3 Worker Nodes are needed
       - Master Nodes are to sized at minimum Standard D8s v3 *(8 vcpus, 32 GiB memory)*

           - Worker Nodes are sized at minimum Standard D4s v3 *(4 vcpus, 16 GiB memory)*

     - **APIM subnet** (*Optional*) - One dedicated subnet for APIM.
 Two options are there - External VNET or Internal VNET.

-        In case of *Internal* - the endpoint is completely private.

-        In cade of *External* - the ingress to VNET is allowed by default and hence a proper NSG has to be added to control ingress access only from *Application Gateway*

-        The address

       - *Same VNET or Separate VNET*?
 If one APIM across entire org then should be in a separate VNET and then peering with ARO VNET

       - *Address Space* - **/29** is enough for both DEV and PROD

   - **Integration Services VNET** - Provide Private endpoint for these all integration services peered with *ARO VNET* viz.

     - *Azure Container Registry aka ACR*

     - *Azure KeyVault*

     - *Storage*

     - *Azure SQL DB*

     - *Azure Redis Cache*

     - *Cosmos DB*

     - *Azure Service Bus*

   - **DevOps VNET** - *Self-hosted* DevOps agents - *Linux* or *Windows*; peered with *ARO VNET*

   - **NSGs to be decided Upfront**
     - Decide basic NSGs for all the subnets
     - Some important *Inbound* rules to be followed -
       - App G/W allows communication only from Azure Front door
       - APIM should accept traffic only from App G/W
       - ARO subnet should accept traffic only from APIM and/or On-Prem VNET gateway
     - Some important *Outbound* rules to be followed -
-        - ARO Subnet outbound would always use the public *Standard LoadBalancer* created during Cluster creatiopn process.
+      - ARO Subnet outbound would always use the public *Standard LoadBalancer* created during Cluster creation process.
 To change that behaviour - add appripriate outbound rules and anyone of the following
         - Nat Gateway associated with ARO subnet
         - UDR through a Firewall Subnet
         - Forcing communication directly through web corporate proxy - this needs some amount scripting.
 Setting *http_proxy* or *https_proxy* can be deployed as a *Daemonset* on every ARO cluster node and force Nodes to send raffic through proxy

 ### Plan Communication to Azure Services

-- **Private/Service Endpopints**
+- **Private/Service Endpoints**

   ​	Plan to use  for *Private Endpoints* (Or atleast *Service Endpoints*) wherever possible for communiction with Azure resources 	like Storage, SQL, CosmosDB etc. This makes communication secure and fast